 - All cardboard, paper and plastic bottles into green bin for recycling.
 All glass bottles & kitchen oil are collected for recycling.

 - Deliveries into kitchen – most boxes and crates taken back by supplier for re-use at time of delivery.

 - Both sides of A4 printed paper used when appropriate.

 - On arrival after a long journey, we appreciate you may have built up some debris in the car – which is why by the door to the garden bedrooms, we have provided you with 4 waste bins segregated into glass, plastic, paper & cans!

-- Stamps on envelopes saved for charity.
-Customer bills, if not kept, are sliced in ½ and postcard for sale to guests & money encouraged to go into charity box.
+- Customer bills, if not kept, are sliced in ½ and postcard for sale to guests & money encouraged to go into charity box.

 - Gas drier installed for laundry (2002).
 Gas meter for the kitchen, gas meter for the laundry, electric meters for the 2 x Air Source Heat pumps, the overall electric meter, the meter on the oil boiler are all read every week & any discrepancies addressed.
 (2005).
 I use the app called ‘Meter Readings’ – by Graham Haley from the App store

 - The water meter is also read remotely (by newater.ie) & any water leaks can be detected within 24hrs.
 (2010)